systemaniacal/local/README.md

 ## Use NeoLink with your dApp

-Add the following javascript to your dApp:
+Add the following code to your dApp:

 ```